TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/37 - Haggai/Haggai 2/Haggai 2.15.md

 ---

-And now, I pray you, consider from this day and backward, before a stone was laid upon a stone in the temple of Jehovah.
+Now, please consider from this day and backward, before a stone was laid on a stone in the temple of Yahweh.